 - if you are applying for a position with O’Brien® – we may collect personal information from employment agencies, through publicly available online sources (eg LinkedIn); and in accordance with any methods agreed by you during the recruitment process.

 If you do not provide the information requested, we may not be able to provide you with appropriate services or fulfil another applicable purpose of collection.

-2.2 We may hold personal information electronically or in paper.
-If you are in contract with our sales centre, calls will be recorded and backed-up.
+2.2 We may hold personal information electronically or on paper.
+If you are in contact with our sales centre, calls will be recorded and backed-up.

 We take reasonable security measures to safeguard your personal information.
 This includes implementing data security safeguards based upon generally accepted industry standards to protect personal information from unauthorised access, use, disclosure, alteration, or loss.

 We will destroy or de-identify your personal information if the purpose for which we collected the personal information from you no longer exists or applies.